qulacs/qulacs/en/source/write/contents.rst

 Core documentation
-^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^

 Consider writing a complete user manual to Qulacs, for both programmer and physicists.

 Application and research
 ^^^^^^^^^^^^^^^^^^^^^^^^
-Consier this as pulishing a research paper, or a blog post by you, the writer.
+Consider this as publishing a research paper, or a blog post by the contributor.
-Here we encourage contributors to use one single Jypter notebook file to illustrate a self contained idea using the software.
+Here we encourage contributors to use one single Jupyter notebook or `.rst` file to illustrate a self contained idea using the software.
-For example, answering a research question, developing a small algorithm, or a nice way to use Qulacs with other open source programs.
+For example, answering a research question, developing a small algorithm, or a nice way to use Qulacs with other open source softwares, or a best practice for getting the best performance.

 C++ API comments